truschival/DigitalRooster.dev/content/pages/main.md

 software... but it turns out you can't (at least not easily).

 It was time to create DigitalRooster.
-And it was the __perfect chance to learn__ a lot about electronics, CAD, 3D Printing and to get to learn QML.
+And it was the __perfect chance to learn__ a lot about electronics, CAD, 3D-printing and to get to learn QML.

 # What